kappertherapper/bestphishingdetectoreverrr/README.md

 Best Phishing Detector Everrrrrr 🛡️

-A lightweight browser extension that detects and blocks phishing websites in real-time, keeping you safe from online threats.
+A lightweight browser extension that detects phishing websites in real-time.

 ✨ Features

-- Real-time phishing detection: Analyzes URLs and page content for suspicious patterns.
+- Analyzes URLs for suspicious patterns.
-- Instant alerts: Warns you immediately when visiting a potentially malicious site.
+- Warns you immediately when visiting a potentially malicious site.
-- Educational insights: Explains why a site is flagged, helping you recognize future threats.
-- Automatic blocking: Prevents access to known phishing sites.
-- Safety score: Rates websites based on SSL validity, domain age, and reputation.

 🔍 How It Works
 - Monitors your browsing activity in the background.
 - Checks each visited site against phishing databases and suspicious patterns.
 - Alerts you with a clear warning if a threat is detected.
-- Blocks access to confirmed phishing sites.

 💡 Why Use It?
 Phishing attacks are becoming increasingly sophisticated.
-This extension helps you stay safe by providing real-time protection and educational feedback, so you can browse with confidence.
+This extension helps you stay safe so you can browse with confidence.